dvidelabs/flatcc/README.md

 named as for example `Any_union_type_t`.
-There is a compound union type that can store both type and table reference such that `create` calls can represent unions as a single argument - see `flatcc_builder.h` and `doc/builder.md`.
+There is a compound union type that can store both type and table reference such that `create` calls can represent unions as a single argument - see `flatcc_builder.h` and [builder interface reference].
 Union table fields return a pointer of type `flatbuffers_generic_table_t` which is defined as `const void *`.

 All types have a `_vec_t` suffix which is a const pointer to the